OpenCollarTeam/opencollarteam.github.io/index.md

 OpenCollar help can be found at our social partner, the [OpenCollar Theater](http://maps.secondlife.com/secondlife/KBar%20West/23/97/1001) at KBar West.
 See the links at the top of every page for our lists of partners and applications to become one!

 - Distributors -- Please visit our official [Distributors](/OpenCollar-Distributors-and-Designers) for OpenCollar vendors and so much more!
-- Designers -- For wonderful designers, and an impressive list creators, visit our [Design Partners](/Open-Collar-Designers)!
+- Designers -- For wonderful designers, and an impressive list of creators, visit our [Design Partners](/Open-Collar-Designers)!

 # User Guide and Other Useful Links
 - [Quick User Guide](/docs/Quick-User-Guide)